New Family Beginnings

 • How to address “parental alienation” >

 “Two therapist model” v.
 “One therapist model”?
-Retainer v. no retainer?
+Deposit v. no deposit?
 How does this all work?

-The ins and outs of reunification therapy can be pretty complicated!
+The ins and outs of Parent-Child Relationship Repair services (aka “reunification therapy”) can be pretty complicated!
 Here are some points to know:

 Some therapists providing reunification services use a “two person model” – which simply means that one therapist works with the parents and one therapist works with the child.
 I use a “one person model” – which means that I meet with the parents and I work with the child.
 This doesn’t mean the child can’t continue to work with a therapist already in place – in fact, I find it really helpful if the child has another source of support separate from the family therapy I provide.
 I will meet with each co-parent individually, each child individually, a child and parent together, the co-parents together, etc. – whichever combination I feel the individuals are ready for and will move our work forward toward the goal of repairing the family relationships.

-Some providers ask for a retainer in order to cover the work at the start of therapy to collect and review documents, contact collaterals (others involved with the family such as PCs, other therapists, guardian ad litems, etc.), and cover the cost of other tasks that are done outside of sessions.
+Some providers ask for a deposit in order to cover the work at the start of therapy to collect and review documents, contact collaterals (others involved with the family such as PCs, other therapists, guardians ad litem, etc.), and cover the cost of other tasks that are done outside of sessions.
 This is very similar to how PCs charge as well.
-I do not ask for a retainer.
-Instead, my hourly fee includes most of the costs of those calls, review of documents, etc. The only exceptions are when the documents to be reviewed are substantial, if I am asked to prepare a therapy summary for use in court, etc. This is all explained in detail at the outset of therapy.
+I do not ask for a deposit.
+Instead, my hourly fee includes most of the costs of those calls, review of documents, etc. The only exceptions are when the documents to be reviewed are substantial, if I am asked to prepare a summary of progress for use in court, etc. This is all explained in detail at the outset of our work together.

 “Children are extremely vulnerable to their parent’s mental health and their behaviours.
 Like tiny weather vanes, children will shift their allegiance back and forth depending upon their internalised experience of being threatened with abandonment.
 Children experience deeply that they are so dependent upon their parents that without them they would die.
 This is the underlying reason why some children are so vulnerable to alienation.
 When those same children are reconnected to parents who can convey to them their enduring healthy love and support, the fear of abandonment recedes and the defence drops.”